Little-known modified Hellfire missiles likely killed al Qaeda's Zawahiri

 US officials said the CIA was responsible for the strike.
 The agency declined to comment.

-Hellfire missiles, mostly made by Lockheed Martin, are precision guided munitions for air-to-ground strikes that normally cause significant damage, taking down whole buildings and killing or severely injuring anyone nearby.
+Hellfire missiles, mostly made by Lockheed Martin LMT.N, are precision guided munitions for air-to-ground strikes that normally cause significant damage, taking down whole buildings and killing or severely injuring anyone nearby.

 Social media images of the strike pointed to the hallmarks of a modified Hellfire called the R9X with six blades to damage targets, sources familiar with the weapon said.
 It is largely aimed at individual targets, such as militants in Syria.